aitos-io/BoAT-X-Framework/docs/en-us/BoAT_Overall_Design_en.md

 #### TEE Support
 The design of BoAT should consider the support of TEE environment.
 For hardware with a TEE environment, BoAT should be able to put sensitive information in the TEE environment with a small amount of modification.
 To meet this goal, the wallet is designed to meet the following criteria:
-+ Independent design of wallet-related data structure
++ Wallet related data structure modular design
-+ Wallet related implementation independent design
++ Wallet related implementation modular design
 + Sensitive information related to the wallet is not reflected outside the wallet

 ### General Tool Implementation